 “I have never changed my stance nor my story.
 I have always maintained my innocence,” Cosby later tweeted.

-Back in 2019, Cosby reportedly said he has “no remorse” and feels he is like a “political prisoner.”
+Back in 2019, Cosby reportedly mentioned he has “no remorse” and feels he is sort of a “political prisoner.”

-Reacting to the supreme court ruling, Andrea Constand and her attorneys said in statement that Cosby’s acquittal is disappointing and could discourage other survivors of sexual assault from coming forward.
+Reacting to the supreme court ruling, Andrea Constand and her attorneys mentioned in statement that Cosby’s acquittal is disappointing and will discourage different survivors of sexual assault from coming ahead.

-“Today’s majority decision regarding Bill Cosby is not only disappointing but of concern in that it may discourage those who seek justice for sexual assault in the criminal justice system from reporting or participating in the prosecution of the assailant or may force a victim to choose between filing either a criminal or civil action,” the statement said.
+“Today’s majority decision regarding Bill Cosby is not only disappointing but of concern in that it may discourage those who seek justice for sexual assault in the criminal justice system from reporting or participating in the prosecution of the assailant or may force a victim to choose between filing either a criminal or civil action,” the assertion mentioned.